amt-kwame-agyabeng/git_practicals/README.md

-# This is a hotfix branch
+# This is the main branch